mschuchard/puppet-check/README.md

 Prior to executing the spec tests, Puppet Check will parse everything in the current path and identify all `spec` directories not within `fixtures` directories.
 It will then execute RSpec Puppet setup actions inside all directories one level above that contain a `manifests` directory.
 This is assumed to be a Puppet module directory.
 These setup actions include creating all of the necessary directories inside of `spec/fixtures`, creating a blank `site.pp` if it is missing, symlinking everything from the module that is needed into fixtures (automatically replaces functionality of self module symlink in `.fixtures.yaml` from Puppetlabs Spec Helper), and creates the `spec_helper.rb` if it is missing.
 Note these setup actions can replace `rspec-puppet-init` from RSpec Puppet and currently are both faster and more accurate.

 Puppet Check will also automatically download specified external module dependencies for and during RSpec Puppet testing.
-Currently `git`, `puppet forge`, and `hg` commands are supported.
+Currently `git`, `puppet forge`, `svn`, and `hg` commands are supported.
 They can be implemented in the following way in your modules' `metadata.json`:

 ```json
 "dependencies": [